subhoshrighosh/GitSeries_Batch1/Saurabh/github_guide.md

 ## ***Merge Conflict***
 *Conflicts* occurs when two person changes the same lines in a file, or one person deletes a file and another person modify it.
 Git is unable to  automatically determine the correct one.

+**Resolving Conflict**
+ *1. We can see the file and the conflicts in it using the command "cat <file name>"
+  2. We can go the file in the folder on local machine and can edit as per the requirements.
+  3. Finally,we need to add and commit the file.*

 ## ***Issues***
 *Issues* can be used to keep track of *bugs, enhancements, or other requests*.You can collect user feedback, report software bugs, and organize tasks you'd like to accomplish with issues in a repository.
 Issues can act as more than just a place to report software bugs.